Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

 where $\Delta$ is the energy gap between excited and ground state of the working system.
 So we have

 where we denote $r=e^{-\beta_T\Delta}$.
 When $r$ is small, by making use of first-order Taylor expansion, one can see that $p_h\approx r$.
-The weighted energy change(for heating branch) is
+The weighted energy change (for heating branch) is

-Similarly, when $r$ is small,$ \Delta\tilde{E}\approx \frac{r\Delta}{2} \approx \frac{1}{2}\Delta p_h$.
+Similarly, when $r$ is small, $ \Delta\tilde{E}\approx \frac{r\Delta}{2} \approx \frac{1}{2}\Delta p_h$.
 So in such extreme case, the effective heat extraction depends on probability $p_h$.
 One may wonder why we evaluate weighted energy change for heating branch when we are talking about a quantum cooling scheme.
 Actually $\Delta\tilde{E}_{h}=-\Delta\tilde{E}_{c}$ based on the fact that energy is conserved for the whole process on average.
-We analyze a Maxwell-demon like situation in next section to illustrate the physical meaning of weighted energy change and explain why it is also a good quantity which can help us to evaluate the performance of the ICO fridge.
+And for the heating branches, we release heat to the hot reservoir, so the larger the weighted energy change for the heating branch, the larger the energy decrease is in cold reservoirs (more heat that can be extracted) on average.
+We analyse a Maxwell-demon like scenario in next section to illustrate the physical meaning of weighted energy change and explain why it is also a good quantity which can help us to evaluate the performance of the ICO fridge.